All Plumbing Repairs

 First, identify the type of faucet you have: compression, cartridge, ball type, or ceramic disk.
 Each type has a unique mechanism and thus a different repair method.
 For compression faucets, often a replacement of washers and seals is necessary, while cartridge, ball type, and ceramic disk faucets may require new O-rings or cylinder replacements.

 Remember to work carefully to avoid damaging the faucet.
-SoCal Plumbing & Rooter provides detailed guidance on their website for those in Orange County tackling a DIY faucet repair.
+SoCal Plumbing & Rooter, with offices in both Brea and Whittier, provides detailed guidance on their website for those in Orange County tackling a DIY faucet repair.

 When to Call Professionals